tweag/cardano-conformance-testing-of-consensus/docs/design.md

 1. Document the necessary requirements from a node to run this tests.
     * At the forefront, we have the previous two requirements (parse topology and disable crypto).

+#### Questions

+Do we need to simulate time?
+This might be related to configuration access to node timeouts (as Network delays would be irrelevant in this setting).

 ### Milestone 4 - Generation of point schedules

 #### Goals